gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>GloballyEnabled determines if this ControllerResource is required by all Shoot clusters.</p>
+<p>GloballyEnabled determines if this ControllerResource is required by all Shoot clusters.
+This field is defaulted to false when kind is &ldquo;Extension&rdquo;.</p>
 </td>
 </tr>
 <tr>